ppy/osu-wiki/news/2025/2025-10-29-performance-points-star-rating-updates.md

 - A [change](https://github.com/ppy/osu/pull/33415) by ::rloseise::{ user=6793778 } to remove static nerfs for the EZ mod
 - A [change](https://github.com/ppy/osu/pull/33500) by ::rloseise::{ user=6793778 } to change how difficulty and accuracy PP are summed
 - A [change](https://github.com/ppy/osu/pull/34962) by ::rloseise::{ user=6793778 } to rebalance final values to meet community expectations
-- A [set](https://github.com/ppy/osu/pull/33233) of [changes](https://github.com/ppy/osu/pull/34327) by ::ltca::{ user=11475208 } and [rloseise](https://osu.ppy.sh/users/6793778) to add a "consistency factor" used to power the length bonus and miss penalty changes
+- A [set](https://github.com/ppy/osu/pull/33233) of [changes](https://github.com/ppy/osu/pull/34327) by ::ltca::{ user=11475208 } and ::rloseise::{ user=6793778 } to add a "consistency factor" used to power the length bonus and miss penalty changes

 ## osu!catch